 Interested in visiting Wenshu Monastery and trying some Sichuan cuisine?
 Apply now!

-When we talk about the differences between Vietnamese and English culture, we can think of many things; namely Literature, Style of Music, Arts, Religion, Language… and I will tell you some dissimilarities of the two cultures.
+When we talk about the cultural differences between Vietnam and England culture, we can think of many things; namely Literature, Style of Music, Arts, Religion, Language… and I will tell you some dissimilarities of the two cultures.
 This blog will describe some of the likenesses and contrasts between the UK and Vietnam!

-For example, in Vietnam, children are the most important members and the center of a family.
-All of others (parent, grandparents, uncles, aunt) pay special attention to them.
-The central role of elderly people in the family and raising of grandchildren is a lovely tradition that gives the adults more time to themselves, seemingly keeps gramps feeling young and develops a community respect for, and connection to, the elderly.
-It is not uncommon to see old people taking their younger relatives to school on the bus, or playing with them outside, which always makes you smile on your way to work.
+For example, in Vietnam, children are the most important members and the centre of a family.
+The other members (parent, grandparents, uncles, aunt) pay special attention to them.
+The central role of elderly people in the family is to raise their grandchildren.
+It is a lovely tradition that gives the adults more time to themselves, seemingly keeps gramps feeling young and develops respectful community for, and connected to the elderly.
+It is not uncommon to see elderly people taking their younger relatives to school on the bus, or playing with them outside, which always makes you smile on your way to work.

-There is a lot of cheap, cold, draft beer, sitting on a plastic stool on the side of the road.
+There is a lot of cheap, cold, draft beers, in Vietnam and many people sitting on a plastic stool on the side of the road.
 That pretty much sums up the bia hoi experience.
 Bia Hoi is a draft beer, made with no preservatives.
 You will see lots of people sitting around, drinking, talking, eating, and people watching.
-One good thing is rarely do you drink without eating, at least a little something – generally sliced cucumbers served with salt, chilis, and lime, or a fried, battered corn.s.
+One thing to avoid is to drink without eating, at least a little something – generally sliced cucumbers served with salt, chilis, and lime, or fried battered corns.
 Have you ever heard of the Snake Wine?
 It is quite popular in Vietnam.
-They put the whole snake (or scorpion) into the bottle and than pour the rice wine into it!
+They put the whole snake (or scorpion) into the bottle and then pour the rice wine into it!

 Nevertheless, a few cultural differences I have noticed are a little bit harder to get used to, and you’ll just have to learn to live with them when living in Vietnam.

-The first cultural difference I discovered was on a business trip on my second day of my internship.
-For lunch, we stopped at a restaurant by a river and quickly I noticed the loud eating going on in the room.
+The first cultural difference I discovered was on a business trip on the second day of my internship.
+For lunch, we stopped at a restaurant by a river, and quickly I noticed the loud eating going on in the room.

-Loud eating is considered as rude in most countries on the world.
+Loud eating is considered rude in most countries in the world.
 But not in Vietnam.
-You may also see people dropping litter or food scraps, on the ground as they eat, but again this is completely normal- you will find used napkins, food scraps and cigarette butts on the floor of lots of traditional Vietnamese restaurants.
+You may also see people dropping litter or food scraps, on the ground as they eat, but again this is completely normal.
+You will find used napkins, food scraps and cigarette butts on the floor of lots of traditional Vietnamese restaurants.

-But reassure yourself, not all the people in eat loudly though and not every restaurant is dirty!
+But reassure yourself, not everyone eats loudly though, and not every restaurant is dirty!